caltechlibrary/archives-exhibit-builder/README.md

-# Pandoc Template for Online Exhibits
+# Overview

-This is a template repository that allows Caltech Archives & Special Collections to create exhibits hosted on GitHub Pages using Markdown.
-The template provides a consistent design system aligned with Caltech branding while allowing content creators to focus on writing exhibit content in an accessible, easy-to-use format.
+Archives Exhibit Builder is a template repository that enables Caltech Archives & Special Collections to create standalone online exhibits.
+The system allows the archives team to develop content in Markdown and host relevant images.
+When changes are committed to the main branch, the site automatically rebuilds and deploys to GitHub Pages as a preview.
+Once the exhibit is ready, a manual GitHub Action publishes the static files to S3, where the live site is hosted at a branded Caltech Library URL.
+The template provides a consistent design that aligns with the Caltech Library Design System while allowing content creators to focus on writing exhibit content in an accessible, easy-to-use format.

 ## Technology

-This template uses a static site generation approach that converts Markdown content into styled HTML pages:
+This template uses a static site generation approach that converts Markdown content into styled HTML pages using a Pandoc template:

 - **Content Creation**: Exhibit content is written in Markdown (`.md` files), making it easy to write and maintain without HTML knowledge
 - **Pandoc**: A universal document converter that transforms Markdown into HTML using a custom template
 - **Lua Filter**: Custom image processing filter (`figures.lua`) that applies alignment and styling classes to images
 - **YAML Configuration**: Structured configuration for menus and front matter metadata
 - **Front Matter**: YAML metadata at the top of each Markdown file controls page-specific design and settings
-- **Build Script**: Automated bash script (`build.sh`) that processes all content files
+- **Build Script**: Automated bash script (`build.sh`) that processes all content files and outputs them to a `_site/` directory
+- **GitHub Actions**: Two workflows manage deployment: `Preview Changes (automated)` automatically deploys to GitHub Pages for preview, `Publish Site (Manual)` manually publishes to S3 for production

 ## Building Your Menu with YAML